Coming in 2021 at West Virginia University in Morgantown, WV

 Geospatial literacy describes the ways in which a person views, understands, and interacts with the world.
 The geoliterate individual has an understanding of the dynamic physical and cultural forces at work in different places, and their spatial awareness of the world allows them to see and understand patterns, distributions, and interactions between the physical and human realms.

-With the generous support of the National Geographic Society, Mapping the West Virginian Experience will support a cohort of educators and scholars as they collect and visualize the stories of West Virginia using mapping technology in September 2020.
+With the generous support of the National Geographic Society, Mapping the West Virginian Experience will support a cohort of educators and scholars as they collect and visualize the stories of West Virginia using mapping technology.
 Working in district-based teams, participants will be trained in the use of GIS tools to collect and display data—then publish instructional resources on how to use these maps.

 Structure and Participants

-The “Mapping with GIS in the Humanities” training session will be hosted at West Virginia University in Morgantown, WV, September 10–12, 2020.
-Participants will return January 25, 2021 for a showcase event.
+The “Mapping with GIS in the Humanities” training session will be hosted at West Virginia University in Morgantown, West Virginia.
 Applications will be accepted from teachers and education influencers at K–12 public and independent schools currently located in West Virginia.

 Chris Bunin, Teacher of AP Human Geography and Geospatial Technologies, Albemarle High School, VA